 The Prime areas are:

-- Communication and Language Development involves giving children opportunities to experience a rich language environment; to develop their confidence and skills in expressing themselves; and to speak and listen in a range of situations
+- Communication and Language Development- This involves giving children opportunities to experience a rich language environment; to develop their confidence and skills in expressing themselves; and to speak and listen in a range of situations.

-- Personal, Social and Emotional Development involves helping children to develop a positive sense of themselves, and others; to form positive relationships and develop respect for others; to develop social skills and learn how to manage their feelings; to understand appropriate behaviour in groups; and to have confidence in their own abilities
+- Personal, Social and Emotional Development involves helping children to develop a positive sense of themselves, and others: to form positive social skills and learn how to manage their feelings; to understand appropriate behaviour in groups; and to have confidence in their own abilities.

-- Literacy Development involves encouraging children to link sounds and letters and to begin to read and write.
-Children must be given access to a wide range of reading materials (books, poems, and other written materials) to ignite their interest
+- Literacy Development involves encouraging children to link sounds and letters to begin to read and write.
+Children must be given access to a wide range of reading materials (books, poems, and other written materials) to ignite their interest.

 Characteristics of Effective Learning

-- Active Learning – being involved and concentrating, persevering and enjoying achieving, what they set out to do.
+- Active learning-being involved in concentrating, persevering and enjoying achieving what they set out to do.